 It’s the globe-trotting friendship between Van and Larry that makes fans see only a glimpse of what I found to be a larger than average heart hiding behind a gold necklace and black jumper.
 It’s a glimpse into the mind of a guy who goes out of his way to be kind to people he’s never met after gigs, or even in random Chinese restaurants playing 90’s dance music.

 It’s also the crowd itself.
-Each member of this little Bottlemen family feels handpicked to be there because they all feel like they know Van and live their lives, make love and go mental to their songs.
+Each member of this little Bottlemen family feels handpicked to be there because they all feel like they know Van and live their lives, make love and lose their shit to these songs.
 You’ve really got to see them to feel them and every single person there left saying the same things, “That was incredible.”
 “I love his hair.”
 “They’re it.”

-There’s an innate, almost primitive sexual aura surrounding the band when they play as well.
-It’s not this overt, dingy, marketable in-your-face kind but the type that you feel in your gut when you see that person at fifteen that made you stop going to church or stop focusing in class because all you wanted to do was be with them, listening to music and making some too.
+There’s also an innate, almost primitive sexual aura surrounding the band when they play.
+Bear with me – it’s not this overt, dingy, marketable in-your-face kind, but the type that you feel in your gut when you see that person at fifteen that made you stop going to church or stop focusing in class because all you wanted to do was be with them, listening to music and making some too.